Southwest

 Starting at the Hieroglyphic Trailhead, the trail leads you through a scenic desert landscape dotted with saguaros, ocotillos, and cholla cacti.
 As you meander along the well-marked path, enjoy the stunning views of the surrounding Superstition Mountains and watch for local wildlife.

 Upon reaching the trail’s end, you’ll discover a series of captivating petroglyphs etched into the rock face by the ancient Hohokam people.
 These ancient symbols offer a glimpse into the area’s rich history and cultural heritage.
-During the rainy season, a seasonal waterfall cascades nearby, creating a picturesque oasis contrasting with the surrounding desert.

 No parking permit is required at the Hieroglyphic Trailhead, which offers limited parking and no restroom facilities.
-The Hieroglyphic Trail is a delightful, accessible hike that combines the natural beauty of the Superstition Mountains with intriguing historical artifacts, making it a memorable experience for hikers of all ages and abilities.

 #7 Weaver’s Needle Loop